 SIXTH GRADE MATH

-This course is intended to reinforce basic arithmetic skills, to introduce algebraic concepts such as evaluating variable expressions, and to strengthen each student's problem solving skills.
+This course is intended to reinforce basic arithmetic skills, to introduce algebraic concepts such as evaluating variable expressions, and to strengthen each student's problem-solving skills.
 The curriculum covers such diverse topics as operations with fractions and decimals; statistics; probability; two- and three-dimensional geometry; dealing with negative numbers, ratios, and proportions; and solving an equation with a variable.
 Rather than merely being given a set of rules to memorize in a lecture format, students discover mathematical principles for themselves and are therefore encouraged to participate actively in class discussions.
 This process is supported by homework assignments and various individual and group activities and projects.
-Students work primarily from the textbook, McDougal Littell's Math: Course 2, but material is supplemented as needed.
+Students work primarily from the textbook, Holt McDougal Mathematics Grade 6, but material is supplemented as needed.

 This course is designed to accelerate mathematically talented sixth grade students.
-Participants are identified through a teacher-created, above-grad- level exam administered in the spring prior to entering sixth grade.
-The exam looks for advanced conceptual, arithmetic and problem-solving skills.
-Students will be pre-tested on each chapter and work only on topics on which they did not demonstrate mastery.
-Topics include operations with integers, fractions, decimals and exponents, solving equations and inequalities, rates and ratios, geometry of two- and three-dimensional objects, linear equations and probability.
-The text for this course is McDougal Littell’s Math Course 3.
-One day each week is spent on solving problems from the Math Counts and Math Olympiad competitions.
+Participants are identified through a teacher-created, above-grade-level exam administered in the spring prior to entering sixth grade.
+The exam looks for advanced conceptual, arithmetic, and problem-solving skills.
+Topics include operations with integers, fractions, decimals and exponents; solving equations and inequalities; rates and ratios; geometry of two-and-three dimensional objects; linear equations; and probability.
+The text for this course is Mathematics Grade 7 published by Holt McDougal.
+One day each week is spent on solving problems from the Mathcounts and Math Olympiad competitions.
 Students are invited, but not required, to participate in these as well as other competitions sponsored by the school.
-All participating students are in the same section, but meet separately for math.

 SEVENTH GRADE MATH

 This course is designed to assist students as they make the transition between the concrete subject of arithmetic and more abstract subjects like algebra and geometry.
 This is accomplished by working with variables, variable expressions, equations, inequalities, and formulas.
 Subjects covered in earlier math courses such as fractions, ratios, percents, exponents, radicals, and probability are studied in greater depth for further mastery.
 The students also explore the geometry of polygons and similarity.
 The course is taught so that a wide range of abilities is challenged through riddles, puzzles, and more complex mathematical problems supplementing the daily coursework.
 In addition to the specific arithmetic, algebraic, and geometric skills and concepts mentioned above, this course begins to develop students’ ability to communicate mathematical knowledge through symbols.
-The text for this course is McDougal Littell’s Math: Course 3.
+The text for this course is Mathematics Grade 7 published by Holt McDougal .

 This course is designed to accelerate mathematically talented seventh grade students.
-Participants have either completed the sixth grade accelerated math class or been identified in 6th grade through teacher recommendation and an above grade level exam administered in the spring of their 6th grade year.
-The exam looks for advanced conceptual, arithmetic and problem solving skills.
+Participants have either completed the sixth grade accelerated math class or been identified in 6th grade through teacher recommendation and an above-grade-level exam administered in the spring of their 6th grade year.
+The exam looks for advanced conceptual, arithmetic and problem-solving skills.
 Seventh grade students will, at a minimum, cover the eighth grade algebra curriculum.
 For the specific topics covered in the class, please see the eighth grade algebra course description.
-The text for this course is Glencoe’s Algebra I. One day each week is spent on solving problems from the Mathcounts and Math Olympiad competitions.
+The text for this course is Algebra I published by Glencoe McGraw Hill.
+One day each week is spent on solving problems from the Mathcounts and Math Olympiad competitions.
 Students are invited, but not required, to participate in these as well as other competitions sponsored by the school.
-Students are placed in one of two 7th grade sections that meet at the same time for math.

 EIGHTH GRADE MATH

 This class covers the fundamental concepts of beginning algebra.
 Algebraic concepts are viewed from varied perspectives to help students develop their abilities with abstraction and generalization; application of knowledge is fundamental to each topic.
 This course includes real-world problems with relevant uses of elementary algebra, statistics, probability and geometry.
 The content of the course focuses on the concept of variables; the four basic arithmetic operations from an algebraic perspective; linear equations and inequalities; the geometry of lines in the plane; and the concepts of distance, square roots and absolute value.
 The course also studies the algebraic descriptions of lines in the plane, using slope-intercept, and linear combination forms of lines.
 Other topics include powers, compound interest, exponential growth and decay, operations with polynomials, linear systems and quadratics.
-The textbook for the course is either Glencoe’s Algebra 1 or Prentice Hall’s Algebra 1.
+The textbook for the course is Algebra I published by Glencoe McGraw Hill.

 MIDDLE SCHOOL PHYSICAL EDUCATION

-The middle school physical rducation curriculum focuses on each student's continuous development of physical fitness attributes and movement skills.
+The Middle School Physical Education curriculum focuses on each student's continuous development of physical fitness attributes and movement skills.
 Five themes are central to the program: fitness integrated (coordinated) movement, striking, throwing and catching, body management, and group initiatives.
 The actual activities used to address six physical education performance standards, which stress physical, social, and intellectual development, vary each year.
 Both formal and informal procedures are used regularly to assess the students' movement skill performances and knowledge.
 Students are given opportunities to develop leadership and to work in small groups to solve problems or accomplish tasks.
 Diverse capabilities and social needs of individual students are addressed in the physical education program.
-Through purposeful learning activities, students are guided to refine motor, social, and intellectual skills which promote a fit and active lifestyle for the future.
-Health-related fitness is also addressed through Fitness for Life and Current Teen Health as well as other resources that serve to enhance a student’s breadth and depth of knowledge in various areas.
+Through purposeful learning activities, students are guided to refine motor, social, and intellectual skills which serve to promote a fit and active lifestyle for the future.
+Health-related fitness is also addressed through Current Teen Health as well as other resources that serve to enhance a student’s breadth and depth of knowledge in various areas.

 MIDDLE SCHOOL SCIENCE

 Bosque School’s middle school science program is a field- and community-based curriculum.
 It is designed to engage students in real, inquiry-based science.
 Students are given the opportunity to contribute to the larger world of science by participating in actual research and applied science projects.
 Whenever possible, students work and share their data with government, university, and other scientists.
 Students experience their local landscape in ways that allow them to build direct, personal, and visceral connections with it.
 These connections lay the foundation for students to construct scientific understanding from authentic experiences.
-The coursework is consistent with the middle school standards as stated in the National Research Council’s National Science Education Standards (1996).
-Roughly a third of the curriculum is covered in each grade; concepts, assignments, and working methods are designed to build upon previous work over the three middle school years.
+The coursework is consistent with national science standards established for middle school, including the practices, cross-cutting concepts, and core ideas of the Next Generation Science Standards (April 2012).
+Assignments and working methods are designed to create a relevant and appropriate learning progression of skills and concepts over the three middle school years.
 Sources for these courses are current scientific literature from both governmental and private entities.